Harold Septimus Power: After 1945

 Power was associated with conservative art as an exhibitor with Attorney-General Robert Menzies' Australian Academy of Art formed in Canberra in 1937 with Menzies as its inaugural chair.
 It aspired to principles of the British Academy and to advise government on artistic matters, but it failed to obtain a royal charter when opposed by the Contemporary Art Society and other modernist groups, so its last annual exhibition was in 1947.

-Nevertheless, Power's work was still highly regarded and fetched good prices in 1947; Draught Horses Drinking sold for 300 guineas (a value of A$20,660.00 in 2021).
+Nevertheless, Power's work was still highly regarded and fetched good prices in 1947; Draught Horses Drinking sold for 300 guineas (a value of A$20,660 in 2021).
 He conducted art lessons in his Melbourne School of Art on the corner of Elizabeth Street and Little Collins Streets where he was assisted by a previous disciple and fellow realist Max Middleton.
 Among his students were Ambrose Griffin, Joan Lane, Cathleen Edkins and Janet Dawson who took his classes from the age of 11, between 1946 and 1949.
 She described him as "a funny old man [who] always had an unlit hand-rolled cigarette on his lower lip, which jiggled up and down as he talked.
 He was very kindly, and also a very good technician, and just taught basic things."

 In March 1949 Power joined Arnold Holst, Donald Campbell, Max Middleton, Michael King and Len Ferguson on a painting expedition to Tallangatta.

 In a 1950 interview headed "Modern Art Pathetic, Says Noted NZ.
 Artist," Power warns "beware of modern art," but is ambivalent; condemning Russell Drysdale's Melrose Prize-winning picture, Woman In a Landscape," for conveying "a wrong impression of our back country," but stressing that by "'modernists' he does not mean modern artists," admitting that "many of these are doing good work in Australia today and deserve encouragement."
-He welcomed artists migrating to Australia, saying they would "provide a much-needed transfusion for the naiton's art."
+He welcomed artists migrating to Australia, saying they would "provide a much-needed transfusion for the nation's art."